 The following conventions apply when we use ΔH:

 Chemists use a thermochemical equation to represent the changes in both matter and energy.
 In a thermochemical equation, the enthalpy change of a reaction is shown as a ΔH value following the equation for the reaction.
-This ΔH value indicates the amount of heat associated with the reaction involving the number of moles of reactants and products as shown in the chemical equation.
 For example, consider this equation:

 The enthalpy change of a reaction depends on the physical state of the reactants and products of the reaction (whether we have gases, liquids, solids, or aqueous solutions), so these must be shown.
-For example, when 1 mole of hydrogen gas and ½ mole of oxygen gas change to 1 mole of liquid water at the same temperature and pressure, 286 kJ of heat are released.
-If gaseous water forms, only 242 kJ of heat are released.
+For example, when 1 mole of hydrogen gas and ½ mole of oxygen gas react to form 1 mole of liquid water, 286 kJ/mol of heat are released.
+If gaseous water forms, only 242 kJ/mol of heat are released.

 A negative value of an enthalpy change, ΔH, indicates an exothermic reaction; a positive value of ΔH indicates an endothermic reaction.
 If the direction of a chemical equation is reversed, the arithmetic sign of its ΔH is changed (a process that is endothermic in one direction is exothermic in the opposite direction).

 H2O(ℓ) → H2(g) + ½ O2(g) ΔH = -1 × (-286 kJ/mol) = +286 kJ/mol

 When 0.0500 mol of HCl(aq) reacts with 0.0500 mol of NaOH(aq) to form 0.0500 mol of NaCl(aq), 2.9 kJ of heat are produced (released).
 What is ΔH, the enthalpy change, per 1 mole of hydrochloric acid (HCl)?